 There are so many different types of flower beds, each more colourful than the next.
 The Tommy Thompson Trail runs through James Gardens and the park is also home to lawn bowling (memberships are required) and cross-country skiing (bicycles are not allowed in the gardens).
 James Gardens is maintained by the City of Toronto and they’ve done a magnificent job over the years.
 There is plenty of parking on site and although busy on warm weekends, there’s plenty of space to just be by yourself and enjoy nature.

-Take the kids or your significant other to James Gardens Park and they’ll love it.
+Take the kids or your partner to James Gardens Park and they’ll love it.
 Better yet, bring your camera and take some gorgeous pictures!

 James Gardens Park: Where and When in Etobicoke…